By Simon Shah, Chief Marketing Officer, Redwood Software

 In a similar way that the introduction of back-office (or even physical warehouse) robots is easing the load for human workers, Augmented Intelligence can make automation solutions even more efficient by breaking down incredibly complex operational challenges into understandable steps that are possible to manage.

 With better analysis of operations, data, workflows and any other structured entity, businesses – and the people making the decisions in them – will have more accurate information at their fingertips at any time.

-Deep learning, image recognition, machine learning, predictive analytics, natural language processing, robotics and a host of other technologies can all augment and improve the automation or robotization of complex tasks, but they’re the automation equivalent of a ‘cobot’ – there to enhance existing abilities and remove repetitive, non-critical tasks, not to replace a person.
+Deep learning, image recognition, machine learning, predictive analytics, natural language processing, process automation and a host of other technologies can all augment and improve the automation of complex tasks, but they’re the automation equivalent of a ‘cobot’ – there to enhance existing abilities and remove repetitive, non-critical tasks, not to replace a person.

 But what these technologies don’t mean is the end of human decision-makers.